salesforce/test-drop-in-framework/README.md

 ## Initialization of the TestContext

-The TestContext interface requires implementation of then initialize(testCase) method, where the objects stored in the context get initialized.
+The TestContext interface (see example above) requires implementation of then initialize(testCase) method, where the objects stored in the context get initialized.
 A good place is in a method run during initialization of a test class or in methods annotated with @BeforeClass if you are using TestNG or JUnit.

 ## Use the test context in your test project
-1. Where-ever in your test project you need to access something stored in the test context, first get the handle to the TestContext this way:
+1. Where-ever in your test project you need to access something stored in the test context, first get the handle to the TestContext (see interface example above) this way:

-	TestContext tc = (new TestContextProvider()).getTestContext(TestContext.class);
+	TestContext tc = ContextProvider.getTestContext(TestContext.class);

 2. Access the data in the context: